Xerox Dover

 The Xerox Dover laser printer was an early laser printer manufactured at Xerox PARC in the late 1970s.
 Around 35 were built.
 It was a successor to the EARS printer, itself a successor to the Xerox Graphics Printer.

 The Dover was developed by Gary Starkweather.
 The printer was based on a stripped down Xerox 7000 reduction duplicator chassis.

+Description

+The Dover has a maximum resolution of 384 pels horizontally and vertically.
+It uses cut-sheet 8 x 11 in. paper, and paper speed is 1.2 inches per second.
+The Dover has a Length of 65 in., and a Width of 32 in.
+Its weight is 1250 lb.

+Users

 Dover printers were in use at several high-profile computer science research labs.
 A Dover printer was installed at Stanford University's computer science department in 1980, and a Dover printer was available at the MIT AI Lab in 1982, hosted by a Xerox Alto computer.